 Wednesday, November 21, 2007

 I have a reputation for working with environmental nonprofits, so I still frequently get requests to do graphic design for green groups or companies.
-Usually I'm too busy and I just can't do it.
+Unfortunately, I’m usually too busy.

 Sometimes they ask for referrals.
 So I finally compiled this list of other designers and firms that have worked with environmental groups.
-I'm including a few advertising and PR firms too, since green groups can almost always use some expertise in their publicity campaigns, plus those firms usually have designers on staff too, or work with freelancers.
+I’m including a few advertising and PR firms too, since green groups can almost always use some expertise in their publicity campaigns, plus those firms usually have designers on staff too, or work with freelancers.

-I can't vouch for all of these.
-Some of them I've only heard of through the grapevine, but some of them I've met and really been impressed by.
+I can’t vouch for all of these.
+Some of them I’ve only heard of through the grapevine, but some of them I’ve met and really been impressed by.
+I hope you find one you can have a fruitful relationship with.

-LIST UPDATED 11-28-07: Innosanto from Design Action turned me on to a few more companies that specialize in design for social change, and I found a few others on a site called renourish.
+UPDATE 11-28-07: Innosanto from Design Action turned me on to a few more companies that specialize in design for social change, and I found a few others on a site called renourish.

 a5 Group Inc. size: boutique location: Chicago IL, St. Louis MO, and Grand Rapids MI clients include:Green By Design, Partners in Amphibian and Reptile Conservation, Environmental Protection Agency